bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Sample data is also important when creating a test environment

-To manage this data, there are a couple of places where this data can be placed so that whenever the system is updated or initialialized, this data is imported via IMPEX.
+To manage this data, there are a couple of places where this data can be placed so that whenever the system is updated or initialized, this data is imported via IMPEX.
 The following options should be used:

-- If the data is created only once and rarely changes, consider adding it in the **essentialdata-<name>.impex** or **projectdata-<name>.impex** file under the **resources/impex** of the relevant extension.
+- If the data is created only once and rarely changes, consider adding it in the **essentialdata-\<name>.impex** or **projectdata-\<name>.impex** file under the **resources/impex** of the relevant extension.
 Alternatively, the **resources/<extension_name>/import/common/** folder structure of data extensions such as the  ***initialdata** extensions
 - If data is part of a content or product catalog, it should be added under the relevant files in the **resources/<extension_name>/import/coredata** folder structure
 - If data is considered as test data, then it should be created under the **resources/<extension_name>/import/coredata** folder structure if the ***initialdata** data extensions